Record The Entry To Close The Dividends Account

 To close the dividends account to retained earnings

 Note: In the case of stock dividends, there's often no separate "Dividends" account to close, as the reduction in retained earnings is directly recorded when the stock dividend is declared.
-However, if a temporary dividends account was used, it would be closed as shown.
+On the flip side, if a temporary dividends account was used, it would be closed as shown.

 Common Mistakes to Avoid